domicmeia/domicmeia.github.io/content/post/datacenternetwork.md

 # OSI layer in Datacenter
 ---

-The **Physical layer (Layer 1)** encompasses the actual hardware, including cables (like Ethernet and fiber optics), switches, routers, and other devices that facilitate the physical transfer of electrical or optical signals.
+The **Physical layer (Layer 1)** encompasses the actual hardware, including cables (like Ethernet and fiber optics) and other devices that facilitate the physical transfer of electrical or optical signals.
 This layer is crucial for ensuring high bandwidth and low latency connections between servers and network equipment.

 > Aside from the physical cable, Repeaters and Hubs also operate at this layer.
 A **Repeater** simply repeats a signal from one medium to the other, allowing a sereis of cables to be dasiy chained together and increase the range a signal can travel beyond the single cable limit.
 A **Hub** is simply a multi-port Repeater.
 If four devices are connected to a single Hub, anythins sent by one device gets repeated to the other three.